swipswaps/linkedin-learning-downloader/README.md

 That's a wip for downloading videos from https://www.linkedin.com/learning courses.
 Use at your own risk (:

-Clone the repo
+Download [compiled version](https://github.com/Bwca/linkedin-learning-downloader/blob/master/dist/linkedin-learning-downloader.js) and run it:

+`node ./linkedin-learning-downloader.js`

+Or run it from source by cloning the repo:

 `git clone https://github.com/Bwca/linkedin-learning-downloader.git`
 `cd linkedin-learning-downloader`

-And run the built version:

-`node dist`

-Or install dependencies
+Install dependencies:

 `npm i`

-And run it from source:
+Run it from source:

 `npm run start`

+Build it from source:

+`npm run build`

 As of yet, requires entering csrf-token and cookie from current session for authorisation.